CC-Playgound/CC23xx_27xx_ble_extra_demos/examples/rtos/LP_EM_CC2340R5/ble5stack/basic_ble_practical_features_peripheral/README.md

         ...
 ```

-Last but not least, we suggest to move the call of ``BLEAppUtil_advStart`` to the event handler to avoid the case of establishing a connection before the change of feature set.
+Last but not least, it is suggested to move the call of ``BLEAppUtil_advStart`` to the event handler to avoid the case of establishing a connection before the change of feature set.
 In a rare case the device will connect to a peer device before the feature set change is finished, this will misleading the peer device to use a wrong feature set which may lead to a connection failure or other unexpected behaviors.

 Register connection event callback to get RSSI
 ==============================================